 CFC has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by the endowment in such a manner as to preserve and enhance the net asset value.
 CFC has formed an Endowment Committee, substantially comprised of financial advisory professionals, to provide investment guidance for, and monitor the growth and maintenance of, the endowment fund.
-Presently, the fund is managed by a community foundation's investment advisory group with investments being structured to emphasize stable and substantial current income.
+Presently, the fund is managed by a community foundation's investment advisory group with investments being structured to emphasize long-term capital appreciation.

-Distributions of up to 4% can be approved on an annual basis based upon the average market value of the investments of the last three years.
+Distributions of up to 4% can be approved on an annual basis based upon the average net asset value of the investments of the last three years.
 The Endowment Committee will determine the amount to be distributed annually and the Program Committee will determine use of the funds.

-NOTE 9 - GOVERNMENT CONTRACTS
+NOTE 9 - GOVERNMENT GRANTS

-CFC is a party to contracts with federal, state, and local governmental agencies.
-Should these contracts not be renewed, a replacement for this source of support may not be forthcoming and related expenses would not be incurred.
+CFC is a party to contracts with federal and state agencies.
+Should these awards not be renewed, a replacement for this source of support may not be forthcoming and related expenses would not be incurred.
 Sources of government grants are as follows:

-2018 2017

-U. S. Department of Health and Human Services

-passed through Houston-Galveston Area Council \$ 4,295,147 \$ 3,749,249
+2019 2018 U. S. Department of Health and Human Services passed through Houston-Galveston Area Council \$ 7,921,255 \$ 4,295,147 State of Texas 853,929 771,774 City of Houston 30,000 Total government contracts \$ 8,775,184 \$ 5,096,921

-Local school districts 68,195

-City of Houston 30,000

-State of Texas 771,774 669,755

-Total government contracts \$ 5,096,921 \$ 4,487,199

-CFC has entered into contracts with federal, state, and local governmental funding sources that require fulfillment of certain conditions as set forth in the related agreements and are subject to review and audit by the awarding agencies.
+Government awards require fulfillment of certain conditions as set forth in the agreements and are subject to review and audit by the awarding agencies.
 Such reviews and audits could result in the discovery of unallowable activities and unallowable costs.
-Consequently, any of the funding sources may, at their discretion, request reimbursement for expenses or return of funds as a result of non-compliance by CFC with the terms of the contracts.
+Consequently, any of the funding sources may, at their discretion, request reimbursement for expenses or return of funds as a result of non-compliance by CFC with the terms of the agreements.
 Management believes such disallowances, if any, would not be material to CFC's financial position or changes in net assets.